Rev 3: 04/26/2023

 ICAO: The International Civil Aviation Organization (ICAO), pronounced Eye-Kay-O, is a specialized agency of the United Nations, and is headquartered in Montreal Quebec, Canada.

 The Dangerous Goods Panel (DGP) of ICAO is responsible for periodic updating of Annex 18 to the Convention on International Civil Aviation and the Technical Instructions on the Safe Transport of Dangerous Goods by Air (Technical Instructions).
-Virtually all shipments of hazardous materials transported internationally by air are transported in accordance with the ICAO Technical Instructions as well as the majority of US domestic air shipments.
+Virtually all shipments of hazardous materials transported internationally by air are transported in accordance with the ICAO Technical Instructions as well as U.S. domestic air shipments.

 Internal Impedance: Internal impedance of a cell that increases as the cell ages or is discharged.
 This is measured by a 1000Hz bridge.
 Also called internal resistance.
 Typical internal impedance of a cell is <100µOhms.

 Leakage: The escape of material from a cell or battery.
-The most common leakage is electrolyte, which is either very flammable or very corrosive.
+The most common leakage is electrolyte, which is very flammable and/or very corrosive.

 Lithium content: The mass, in grams, of lithium metal contained within the anode of lithium metal or lithium alloy cell.
 These are, for the most part, primary cells.
 The lithium content of a lithium battery is the sum of the lithium mass of the anodes of all the cells in the battery.
 See Aggregate lithium content and Equivalent lithium content.